antoine-lavrard/MMML/README.md

 ## Few shot learning.

-As it was demonstrated in [EASY](https://arxiv.org/abs/2201.09699), an effective training of the backbone can lead to high quality dataset.
+As it was demonstrated in [EASY](https://arxiv.org/abs/2201.09699), an effective training of the backbone can lead to high quality backbone.
 Using simple meta-learning algorithm on the dataset composed by the feature of the backbone is often enough for a robust classification.

 Implementation of this algorithm is made using a l2l meta-dataset & l2l task definition.
 I did not benchmark this methode against a pytorch implementation like in the original repo.
 May not be as efficient (may not be as efficient if the dataset fits into the RAM)